sumeetjain/javascript-starter/README.md

 Welcome to the wonderful world of **JavaScript**!

 As with most programming languages, JavaScript projects require a little bit of *boilerplate* to get started.
-That is, a JavaScript project requires a couple predefined files to initialize the system that runs your program.
+That is, a JavaScript project requires a few predefined files to initialize the system that runs your program.

-This repository of files is exactly that: The starter files needed to begin a JavaScript project.
+This repository of files is exactly that: _The starter files needed to begin a JavaScript project._

-The words you're reading right now are in a file called **README.md**.
+(The words you're reading right now are in a file called **README.md**.
 The "md" file extension stands for "Markdown", but that is not an important detail.
 This file itself is not really vital boilerplate for JavaScript projects.
-It's just included as an explanation of the vital files.
+It's just included as an explanation of the vital files.)

 ---